 (b).
-If you are departing during the hours of daylight to return when dark and leave the lights on, if possible let someone know i.e. tell the Night Watchman in the caravan at the back of the parking area.
+If you are departing during the hours of daylight to return when dark and leave the lights on, if possible let someone know i.e. tell the CFI, ATC or another member.

-5.6.
+7.6.
 Aerodrome Sweeping

 The Accountable Manager / CFI is responsible for implementing aerodromesweeping to collect and remove any item that may be deemed to cause Foreign Object Damage (FOD) to aircraft or persons on the aerodrome, apron.